CeliktepeMurat/Blockchain/3- Creating Smart Contract/readme.txt

 This code is written on remix
-it couldn't work on vs code or on other platform
+it may cannot works on vs code or on other platform